-- Obtained an understanding of operations and sales counterparties, assessed the reasonableness of the assumptions used to estimate allowance for uncollectible accounts, including objective evidences used to determine whether bad debt exist and how to decide the policy of provision for bad debt, and checking whether the accounting policy is applied consistently compared with last period. - Checked historical information of accounts receivable collections for individual sales customers, comparing with prior provision for bad debt loss, and verified whether there are long overdue unrecoverable accounts receivable on the list to assess the adequacy of allowance for uncollectible accounts. - Checked and tested accounts receivable aging schedule which is classified based on customer types, based on subsequent collections, and discussed with management for its assessment of recoverability of past due receivables.
+- 1. Checked and tested the assumptions of expected credit losses and assessed the reasonableness of the aging of intervals, including objective evidences used to determine the accuracy of periods and credit terms.
+Verified whether there are long overdue unrecoverable accounts receivable on the list to assess the adequacy of allowance for uncollectible accounts. - 2.
+Checked and tested accounts receivable aging schedule which is classified based on customer types, based on subsequent collections, and discussed with management for its assessment of recoverability of past due receivables.